juliuspleunes4/cutie/README.md

 # Privacy-Focused Offline AI Chat Program

 Welcome to *cutie*!
-A fully privacy-focused offline AI chat program! 🎉 This project is designed to provide a secure and private chatting experience by running entirely on-device without relying on external servers. 🔒
+A passive-aggressive AI chat program! 🎉 This project is designed to really get under your skin.

 ## Features

-- **Privacy-Focused**: Your data stays on your device, ensuring complete privacy. 🛡️
-- **Offline Capability**: No need for an internet connection to use the chat program. 🌐
+- **Passive-Aggressive AI**: Designed to provide a challenging and provocative chat experience. 😈
 - **AI-Powered**: Utilizes advanced AI to provide intelligent and responsive chat interactions. 🤖

 ## Getting Started